Gad Cohen, Chief Executive Officer

-Gad Cohen is eleQtra’s Chief Executive Officer and one of its three co-founding Partners.
+Gad Cohen is eleQtra’s Chief Executive Officer and one of its co-founding Partners.
 Gad has over 20 years’ professional experience in the development and financing of infrastructure projects in the power and transportation sectors.

-Prior to co-founding eleQtra, he held a series of senior positions with ABB Equity Ventures, the development and equity investment arm of ABB Ltd, including as Head of the Global Power Group where he was responsible for the development of and investments in power generation projects worldwide.
-Mr Cohen began his career as an attorney at the law firm White & Case, where he advised financial institutions and project sponsors in connection with infrastructure financings worldwide.
+Prior to co-founding eleQtra, he held a series of senior positions with ABB Equity Ventures, the development and equity investment arm of ABB Ltd, including Head of the Global Power Group where he was responsible for the development of and investments in power generation projects worldwide.
+Gad began his career as an attorney at the law firm White & Case, where he advised financial institutions and project sponsors in connection with infrastructure financings worldwide.

 Gad Cohen is a graduate of McGill University where he received a bachelor of law (LL.B) and a bachelor of civil law (B.C.L.).

 Richard Parry is one of the founding partners of the eleQtra Group.
 With a strong background in project finance and emerging markets, he brings over 25 years’ experience to eleQtra in the development, structuring and financing of infrastructure assets in emerging markets.

 As Head of Syndications and Securities for IFC he led large transactions with infrastructure companies such as Globo Cabo, Transportadora de Gas del Norte, Vencemos, Aguas Argentinas and a number of power projects in Mexico, Colombia, Brazil, Pakistan and Vietnam.